Skip to main content Go to Site Map

 You’ll investigate your own practice and develop a philosophical understanding of key critical and contextual issues.

-Our BA (Hons) Make-up for Media and Performance alumni have gone on to win great things:
+Our BA (Hons) Make-up for Media and Performance students and graduates have gone on to win great things.

 Ready to be inspired?
 Browse our gallery of student work to see some of the projects that our current students have been working on.